How can I help you?

 bootstrapApplication(AppComponent).catch((err) => console.error(err));

-- The toolbar has options to define both built-in and custom toolbar items.
+- The toolbar property supports built-in and custom items.

-- If a toolbar item does not match with built-in items, it will be treated as custom toolbar item.
+- If a toolbar item does not match a built-in name, it is treated as a custom toolbar item.

 Both built-in and custom items in toolbar

-To use both types of toolbar items, you can define the toolbar property of the Grid as an array that includes both built-in and custom items.
-The built-in items are specified as strings, while the custom items are defined as objects with properties such as text, prefixIcon, and id within the toolbar component.
+To use both types of toolbar items, define the toolbar property of the grid as an array that includes both built-in and custom items.
+Built-in items are specified as strings, while custom items are defined as objects with properties such as text, prefixIcon, and id within the toolbar component.

-The following example demonstrates, how to use both built-in and custom toolbar items in the grid.
-The built-in toolbar items includes Add, Edit, Delete, Update, and Cancel, while the custom toolbar item is Click.
+The following example demonstrates both built-in and custom toolbar items in the grid.
+The built-in toolbar items include Add, Edit, Delete, Update, and Cancel, while the custom toolbar item is Click.

 import { NgModule } from '@angular/core'